-Public Realm, Open Space and Landscape Urban Design Strategy
+Public Realm, Open Space, Biodiversity and Landscape Urban Design Strategy

-- 1. Roman Wall Park new city park that considers the Roman Wall and its setting in its entirety with joined up existing open spaces along the walls and walking routes as close to Wall as possible - Ensure new developments create public access to the Wall, work with landowners to link currently disconnected areas and increase public access to both sides of the Wall, improve public realm around the Wall to enhance its setting - 2.
+- 1. Roman Wall Park to be managed to promote biodiversity - new city park that considers the Roman Wall and its setting in its entirety with joined up existing open spaces along the walls and walking routes as close to Wall as possible - Ensure new developments create public access to the Wall, work with landowners to link currently disconnected areas and increase public access to both sides of the Wall, improve public realm around the Wall to enhance its setting - Biodiversity and nature enhancement through park setting - 2.
 Develop integrated design for High Street and Head Street as a multi-functional public space which meets the needs of priority users and businesses - 3.
 Develop design vision for Queen Street / St Botolph's Street and St John's Street / Osborne Street that integrates public transport, cycling and walking and create attractive and safe streets at all times of day and night - 4.
 Develop design vision for Southway, integrating at-grade crossings, tree planting and pavements (also unlocks potential development sites adjacent) - 5.
 Continue to improve city squares and churchyards - 6.
 Continue to improve lanes within core city centre area as level surface streets to improve accessibility for pedestrian users, in particular people with mobility and visual impairments - 7.
-Develop riverside access and amenities e.g. paddleboarding, swimming, canoeing - 8.
+Biodiversity enhancements - 8.
 Introduce public realm design code covering surfacing, lighting, street furniture and planting to ensure consistency and legibility - further explained in relation to city centre character areas in Placemaking Within the City Centre urban design strategy.